wozniakos10/Computational-Linguistics/lab01-language-model/README.md

 - tokenizer and use_tiktoken: Tokenizer name and information if it is available in tiktoken.
 If use_tiktoken is set to false, `AutoTokenizer` from `Transformers` will be used.
 - dataset_name: Name of dataset from speakleash
 - max_docs: Max docs to use from dataset.
 If max_docs > amount of documents in dataset - all documents will be used

+Report containing deeper information and results can be found in `report.md`